Stellar Lumens (XLM) price prediction for 2023-2030

 - According to a restrictive agreement, parties with larger XLM amounts can't sell it for five years.

 These steps allowed Stellar developers to gain cryptocurrency investors' trust and confidence in the future of the company.

-To make a prediction on Stellar, we have to look at historical data.
+To make a price prediction on Stellar, we must look at historical data.
 Stellar is a high-quality project that was created in 2014 and continues to develop to this day.

 Back in 2014, it was hardly possible to predict that XLM's future price would reach nearly a dollar.
 But let's review the price from this cryptocurrency's first steps.

-Right after hitting a new high, XLM's price was dragged back down by bullish momentum in Bitcoin, reaching $0.0063 on 15 September 2017.
+Right after hitting a new high, XLM's price was dragged back down by bearish momentum in Bitcoin, reaching $0.0063 on 15 September 2017.
 One day later, it bounced back above $0.01.
-In September 2017, the upside momentum resumed, and, on 4 January 2018, the price peaked at almost $1, setting an all-time high.
-At that euphoric moment in the history of cryptocurrency, it was hard to imagine the suffering that awaited XLM coin in the future.
+In September 2017, the upside momentum resumed, and on 4 January 2018, the price peaked at almost $1, setting an all-time high.
+At that euphoric moment in the history of cryptocurrency, it was hard to imagine the suffering that awaited the XLM coin in the future.

 XLM Technical Analysis